Intercultural Competence Badge

 What is a digital badge?

-How do you do earn the badge?
+How do you do earn the ITC Badge?

 Do I have to take them all at once, or can I spread them out?

-Once I have completed the courses, how do I "get" my digital badge?
+How do I "get" my digital badge?

 Anyone interested in pursing the Intercultural Competence Badge should complete the application on this website.
 You can do that prior to taking any of the required courses or at any point in your studies.
 When you have completed the badge requirements, you should email the IRIS Department.
 They will confirm your completion and award you the badge on Acclaim.

 Acclaim is the badging platform that is used to store, display, share, and manage digital badges earned at GVSU.
 Once approved by the IRIS Department, you will receive an email from Acclaim and will be prompted to create an account.
 Once issued by the department, the badge will be publicly available on your profile.
 Acclaim displays not only the badge icon but provides additional metadata that describes the accomplishment and the criteria that the earner was required to meet.
 Acclaim is free to use and it makes it easy to share badges with individuals and post to personal websites or social media platforms such as LinkedIn.

 For additional information, call or email IRIS: The Integrative, Religious, and Intercultural Studies Department at (616) 331-8020 or IRISdept@gvsu.edu.